This post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve personally had lots go wrong on house sits, such as having to take pets to the vets without being paid for the time (seven times!) or discovering that pets aren’t toilet trained.

 I also very often have to share a bed with the pets so it is literally 24/7.
 I’ve had huge problems at times with pets that snore, jump on and off the bed all night or wake me up at 5am every morning.

-Overnight pet boarding costs around $50 per pet per night in Australia, so the owners are not only making an enormous saving by using a house sitter (I nearly always have two or more pets at a time), but are getting a personal, virtually 24-hour service that would cost an absolute fortune if a kennel offered it.
+Kennels cost at least $50 per pet per night in Sydney, so the owners are not only making an enormous saving by using a house sitter (I nearly always have two or more pets at a time), but are getting a private service for their pets only that would cost an absolute fortune if a kennel offered it!

-On sites like Mad Paws and Pet Cloud in Australia, all house sitters charge a fee and set their own rates, which are usually between $20 to $60 per night for one animal, with an additional increment for each extra pet (from $5 upwards).
+On Australian sites like Mad Paws, all house sitters charge a fee and set their own rates, which are usually between $45 to $80 per night for one animal, with an additional increment for each extra pet (from $5 upwards).

-The websites take a cut of the fee (around 15%-20%), provide liability insurance (a legal requirement if you’re charging) and release the remaining fee to the sitter once the owner confirms it took place.
+The websites take a cut of the fee (around 15%-20%), charge a booking fee, provide liability insurance (a legal requirement if you’re charging) and release the remaining fee to the sitter once the owner confirms it took place.

 They also don’t allow sitters to delete bad reviews, which some of the “free” sites do.
 Sitters can choose their own refund policy should house owners cancel.

 The websites also check the house sitter’s police certificate and proof of identity, and offer online courses for the sitters.
 Madpaws even guarantees a replacement sitter if yours can no longer take the job, and unfortunately sitters do sometimes drop out – I’ve seen many urgent last-minute adverts on some of the “free” sites.

 19. Do Owners Ever Have Bad House Sitters?